-RRSP OR RRIF WITHDRAWAL - T4RSP AND T4RIF SLIPS
+RRSP OR RRIF WITHDRAWAL - T4RSP AND T4RIF SLIPS / RELEVÉ 2

-If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable, showing the amount withdrawn and the tax withheld at the source.
+If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable (as well as a Relevé 2 if you are a resident of Quebec), showing the amount withdrawn and the tax withheld at the source.
 The tax withheld at the source will be credited to your tax liability on your income tax return.
 You may still have to pay tax, particularly if you have other sources of income.